Hurricane Helene: Tennessee

 Helicopter crews rescued 58 people, with units from the Virginia State Police assisting, from Unicoi County Hospital in Erwin after the hospital was almost entirely submerged.
-Part of a set of bridges on US 23/I-26/US 19W spanning the Nolichucky River in Erwin were completely washed away.
+Part of a set of bridges on I-26/US 23/US 19W spanning the Nolichucky River in Erwin were completely washed away.
 The Nashville Predators postponed a preseason game against the Tampa Bay Lightning to October 7 due to severe weather in the area.
 Nashville broke a daily rainfall record on September 27.
 In Morristown, several trees fell, causing power lines to be snapped throughout the city.
 Wind gusts in Sparta reached 44 mph.
 In Newport, the Pigeon River rose to over three times the flood stage and set a new record at 26 ft, flooding portions of the town and nearby I-40.
 In Johnson County, numerous residents were without power, telephone, and could not leave their residences for several days.
 Many homes and buildings were washed away during the flooding, notably, Antioch Baptist Church in the Trade community.
 As of October 1, 2024, across northeastern Tennessee, 85 people were still missing.

 Early on September 28, the Tennessee Valley Authority (TVA) utility company issued a Condition Red alert for the Nolichucky Dam, saying that a failure of the dam was imminent, and local authorities issued an evacuation order.
 However, it was reported by late morning the same day that water levels along the Nolichucky River were lowering.
 The TVA was investigating the dam to figure out the next steps.
 12 mi northeast of the Nolichucky Dam, the Kinser Bridge, which is a part of SR 107, usually 60 ft above the Nolichucky River, collapsed after floodwaters overran the bridge.
 A total of five state-maintained bridges were destroyed.
 A K-9 for the Erwin Police Department named Scotty was found dead on September 28 after going missing during flooding in the Bumpus Cove community.
 Six employees who were trapped by flood waters at the Impact Plastics plant in Erwin were among the missing and dead, with one worker who survived and family members of the deceased saying workers were not told that they could leave until after flood waters had covered the road to the plant and it lost power.
 Impact Plastics released a statement expressing sympathy for the workers' deaths and said that employees had not been threatened with termination for leaving the plant.
 The incident was investigated by the Tennessee Bureau of Investigation, which cleared the company of any criminal wrongdoing.

 After the storm, four state parks fully closed, with Panther Creek State Park experiencing trail closures and Seven Islands State Birding Park having both trail and boat ramp closures.
 Hurricane Helene caused a total agricultural and forestry loss of $1.351 billion.